Arkaikus/graph-ml/README.md

 # graph-ml

-examples from the Graph Machine Learning book by Claudio Stamille
+This repo explores the Graph Machine Learning book by Claudio Stamille

+it also develops its application to earthquake complex networks